insolar/insolar/docs/source/architecture.rst

 * deduplicate and recover requests in case of virtual node failures;
 * assist :ref:`heavy material nodes <heavy_material>` by serving as temporary backup and cache for individual blocks;
 * serve as integrity validators, recovery sources, proof-of-storage approvers, and handover voters;
-* collect and register :term:`dust` (e.g., service inconsistency reports, long operations, logs).
+* collect and register :term:`dust` — service inconsistency reports, long operations, logs.

-Although light nodes can add dust, in case of :term:`lifelines <lifeline>`, they can only add records on behalf of relevant :ref:`virtual nodes <virtual>`.
-This is enforced by signatures and their checks during new :ref:`block validations <material_execution_validation>`.
+Although light nodes can add dust, in case of :term:`lifelines <lifeline>`, they can only add records on behalf of relevant :ref:`virtual nodes <virtual>`. :ref:`Block validation <material_execution_validation>` enforces this via signature checks.

 .. _heavy_material:

-Heavy material nodes
+Heavy Material Nodes
 ^^^^^^^^^^^^^^^^^^^^

 Heavy material nodes are stateful and require recovery and content revalidation (proof-of-storage), both periodically and upon rejoining the network.
 On the Insolar network, heavy material nodes do the following: